Deportes Puerto Montt: History

-The Club de Deportes Puerto Montt started its activities as a sports facility on May 6, 1983, playing in the actually Primera B de Chile.
+The Club de Deportes Puerto Montt started its activities as a sports facility on May 6, 1983, playing in the Primera B de Chile.

 On the sports have been mixed results, among which the runner-up of the Torneo Apertura Segunda Division in 1990, further promotion to First Division in 1996 (as second runner-category).
 In the year 2001 drops to the second level (Primera B).
 In 2002 returns to the Primera Division, when champion of the Primera B.

 In the year 2006 is located in the 3rd position in the regular face of the Clausura 2006 fighting until the latest weeks by the quota Chile 3 than classified to the Copa Libertadores de America.
 Reached the stage of plays-off to get the lead in Group C (33 points) but stay in Quarter-final at the hands which eventually by the champion of the tournament, Colo Colo.

 In the year 2007, in Apertura 2007 finished in 18th place after a poor campaign.
 In the Clausura 2007 not greatly improved its performance and won the 16th place in the tournament and 18th place in the acumuled table, (The penultimate scene of the 21 teams who had) which granted the Liguilla de Promocion to Primera A, which after 2 wins and 2 defeats at home visit as it is located on the 2nd place of the triangular and descends to the Primera B.